NETWAYS/lconf/doc/export.md

 >
 > The relation `host/service -> contacts -> notification_command` will generate one `Notification`
 > object per command per contact per host/service.
 This is certainly something you do not want
 > for readability and maintenance.
+There is no way in keeping the original group/user relations.
-Consider using notification apply rules instead.
+> Be happy that it even works like this - consider using notification apply rules instead though.

 The following host and service attributes are migrated: